 This page was firstly published on 22 February 2021 and the last update was 30 July 2021.

 The anticipated commencement date for each of the four steps are expected to be:

-- Step One – 8 March and part B will be 29 March 2021 completed
+- Step One – part A went ahead on 8 March and part B on 29 March 2021

-It will take 4 weeks for the data to reflect the relaxation in restrictions of each step and the Government want to give the country 1 weeks notice of all changes.
-Therefore there is a gap of at least 5 weeks betweek each step.
+It will take 4 weeks for the data to reflect the relaxation in restrictions of each step and the Government want to give the country 1 weeks’ notice of all changes.
+Therefore, there is a gap of at least 5 weeks between each step.